Crime Lab Internships

 Honesty Good listener Confident Team Oriented Observational Skills Communication Skills

 Integrity Analytical Reliable Organization Skills Tolerant to Stress Decision Making Skills

-The WSCLB internship program offers opportunities throughout the year, depending on staffing and other resources.
+The WSCL internship program offers opportunities throughout the year, depending on staffing and other resources.
 To ensure consideration all applications should be submitted by the following deadlines.
 Applications received after the deadlines will only be considered if time allows and a project has not been filled.

 - Summer Internship: February 1

 - Spring Internship: October 1

 The written internship application shall include the following information:

 - Semester you wish to intern and availability